danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 ### (1.1) - Triggering the Server Code Directly

-We will start by calling the script directly via the command line, which will start a local running execution of our endpoint.
+We will start by calling our custom server code directly via the command line, which will start a local running execution of our endpoint.

 _Note: The below are UNIX based commands, if you run Windows best skip this step & go straight to [(1.2)](#12---containerizing-the-analytics-endpoint)._